History of a Voyage to the Land of Brazil: Tattoos

 Tattoos are described as being made with the dye of the genipap fruit.
 Lery states that often people would blacken their legs and that the dye is to a degree waterproof and can take up to twelve days to wash off.
 Some of these painting are put over incisions they make on their skin that show how many people they have killed.

 Léry also describes facial paintings.
 This process is noted to have involved feathers from hens, red dye from Brazilwood (he described how other tribes used other colored dyes from different objects), and boiling the feathers.
 A gum was used as an adhesive and the feathers were chopped up with iron tools they procured from the colonists.
 Once this process was complete these feathers were put all over the body.
 Lery described how in some accounts these feathers have led to a misconception in Europe that the Tupinamba were covered in hair, and he stated this is not the case and that naturally the Tupinamba did not have a lot of hair on their bodies.
 It is also mentioned that feathers from a Toucan were often placed in the front of the ear and attached with an adhesive gum by many women.
 Ostrich feathers are also said to have been attached along a cotton thread to make a decorative hip belt.

 Léry states that Tupinamba people would regularly strip their bodies of hair which included eyebrows and eyelashes.
 Women would have their hair long, while men would typically shave their heads.

 Jewelry and necklaces

 According to Léry, the Tupinamba people had different types of necklaces.
 He wrote about what the natives called a boure which was made with pieces of seashells that were polished on a sandstone which then were pierced and lined along a cotton string.
 Lery also notes that boure can be made with a type of 'black wood' that has a similar appearance to seashell boure.
-Women also made bracelets around their arms that were made of bones joined together with a gum.
+Women also made bracelets around their arms that were made of bones joined with a gum.